originalfoo/UX2/README.md

 The UX2 bus is compatible with a range of 3rd party buses...

-> **Note:** Remember that UX2 is 3.3V based; don't connect to 5V rails as you risk causing damage to the host/master!
+> **Note:** Remember UX2 is 3.3V based; higher voltages can damage host/master.

 ### [Olimex UEXT modules](https://www.olimex.com/Products/Modules/)

-A 7-way 2-row IDC socket should be used to accommodate both 7x2 (UX2) and 5x2 (UEXT; illustrated below) IDC plugs:
+A 7-way 2-row IDC socket accommodates both 5x2 (UEXT; illustrated below) and 7x2 (UX2) IDC plugs.

 ![UX2-IDC](./ux2-idc.png)

-This ensures a 5x2 pin UEXT connector is inserted correctly in the middle of the 7x2 UX2 socket.
-Alternatively, you could use a 5x2 socket and plug, and separate out the four outer UX2 pins (maybe with additional `GND` next to the `1W` if applicable).

-As pin variants only affect the outer pins, which are external to the UEXT bus, you can safely use any of the pin variants whilst retaining full compatibility with UEXT.
+As pin variants only affect the outer pins, which are external to the UEXT pins, you can safely use any of the pin variants whilst retaining full compatibility with UEXT.

 The host/master board must ensure the UEXT pins adhere to the [UEXT specifications](https://www.olimex.com/Products/Modules/UEXT/resources/UEXT_rev_B.pdf); for example, the `3V3` pin should be able to supply 100mA of current.

 ### [Adafruit breakout boards](https://www.adafruit.com/category/42)

-Use the **UX2-GPIO pin variant** with the following wiring:
+**UX2-GPIO pin variant** with the following wiring:

 * `3V3` usually connects to breakout `Vin` or `Vcc`
 * `GND` connects to breakout `GND`